 Possible Negative Impacts

 [If applicable, indicate any potential negative ecological impacts (such as aquatic invasive species, T/E species, conservation genetics and disease/parasite issues) that could result from the project and how these concerns are being addressed.
 If the project site is a lowermost barrier before entering the Great Lakes, describe how sea lamprey control needs are being addressed.]

+USFWS will do ESA and NEPA (CX’s and maybe EA’s) for the project.

 Existing Biological and Physical Monitoring Data:

 [Indicate any biological or physical habitat monitoring data (e.g. flow, temperature, macroinvertebrates, fish community, etc.) currently being collected at or near the project site.
 If data is already being collected, describe your plan for analyzing pre and post project data and evaluation monitoring results.]